0xquad/spacevg/README.md

 # SpaceVG - a representation of space in SVG files

+> [!TIP]
+> TL;DR - Open the SVG file in an SVG editor, navigate the to-scale Solar System

 ## The What and the Why

 I was looking for a to-scale representation of the Solar System to help grasp